-We sure would like to have a generous sample of the delicious strawberry shortcake Mr. Maus goes into ecstacies about.
+We sure would like to have a generous sample of the delicious strawberry shortcake Mr. Maus luck, Art.
+Mrs. M. Domin, A. Alaburdas and R. T. Fick returned from their vacations and report having had a good time.

-The one and only day in which Mr. Malmquist washes his Dort, it has to rain.
-Tough luck, Art.
+The one and only day in which Mr. Maimquist washes his Dort, it has to rain.
+Tough